-Here is a super tasty pancake recipe that we went nuts over this AM.
+Here is a super tasty pancake recipe that we went nuts over this morning.
 I was shopping in BJ’s and someone asked me what I did with my plantains.
-She was curious because they aren’t very popular in our culture, but they certainly are in others for good reason.
-Plantains are a great source of complex carbohydrate, that won’t spike your blood sugar and help feed your beneficial gut flora.
+She was curious because they aren’t very popular in our american cuisine.
+In case you’ve never seen a plantain, or saw it and didn’t know what it was, it looks like a big banana.
+They are typically much less sweet than bananas.
+They do ripen like bananas and become more sweet, when brown.
+Plantains are a great source of complex carbohydrates, that won’t spike your blood sugar and help feed your beneficial gut flora.
 They are also rich in nutrients like potassium, beta carotene, vitamin B6, and vitamin C, and a good source of dietary fiber.
-Make a bunch ahead of time on Sunday, and enjoy them for the week with an optional added protein like hard boiled egg, bacon, yogurt or sausage.
+Make a bunch ahead of time and enjoy them for the week with an optional added protein, like hard boiled egg, bacon, yogurt or sausage.

 PLANTAIN PANCAKES (recipe, adapted from The Paleo Mom)

 Makes 3 medium sized pancakes-

 - 1 large yellow plantain (if you only find green ones, let it ripen.
 Black spots are fine)

 - 2 eggs (Vital Farms)

 - 2 tsp vanilla extract

 - a pinch of baking soda and salt

 - 1-2 tbs coconut oil (no need to melt first)

 - coconut oil for frying